chrisant996/clink/docs/clink.md

 See [Completion Commands](#completion-commands) and [Clink Commands](#clink-commands) for more available completion commands.

+See also [Auto-suggest](#gettingstarted_autosuggest) for information about auto-suggestions, which by default show up in gray at the end of the input line.
+Completions are for words, and Auto-suggestions are for the whole input line (for example, based on history).

 ## Common Configuration

 The following sections describe some ways to begin customizing Clink to your taste.